Starting Out as a Newbie in the Tech Industry

 Get good tools

 You need a computer with good specifications to function effectively.
+Concentrate by listening to freeCodeCamp Radio, Noisli or other cool instrumentals.
 Don't feel intimidated when you see most people move about with a Mac.
 You can still do well with your Linux or Windows laptop provided it has good specs (Ubuntu operating system preferably, minimum of 4GB RAM, Core i5, great processing speed etc.).

 Share your Work